 - Tell the observers that they will be watching closely as two different cultural groups interact.
 They may move among the participants, but they may not touch or speak to them.
 Their observations will help the class view the activity with a wider perspective during the debriefing.

 - Send the Pandya and Chispa groups to opposite corners of the room.
-Distribute copies of the Pandya cultural-norms sheets to one group and the Chispa cultural-norms sheets to the other group.
+Distribute copies of the Pandya cultural-norms sheets to one group and the Chispa cultural-norms sheets to the other group (link above).
 Ask the members of each culture to read these sheets and to discuss their norms among themselves.

 - Visit the Pandyas and clarify their values.
 Emphasize the importance of staying in "character."
 Emphasize that the male students should be chaperoned at all times.
 Remind them of their reluctance to initiate contacts with people of other cultures.